 As a father, you have a legal right to spend time with your child.
 While there is a common misconception that mothers have a greater right to receive custody of a child, California law works to provide both parents the same right to custody and parenting time (visitation).

 Our San Diego fathers’ rights attorney at Gordon D. Cruse, APLC can help you understand and assert your legal rights.
-With more than 30 years in practice and extensive civil trial experience, we understand how to navigate all types of complex family law matters.
+With 36+ years in practice and extensive civil trial experience, we understand how to navigate all types of complex family law matters.
 We work to protect the best interests of your child first and foremost, providing compassionate and personalized representation in the face of delicate and contentious custody and/or parenting time disputes.

 If you are a father in need of assistance with child custody or parenting time, reach out to our firm today to speak to a skilled and experienced attorney.
 Call (619) 431-4523.

 One of the key elements of protecting your rights as a father is establishing paternity.
 In essence, you must legally prove that you are the father or adoptive father of your child in order to maintain the right to spend time with him or her.